mahsan15/mahsan15/README.md

 I hold an advanced diploma in Computer Programming and Analysis from Seneca College, Toronto.
 My mission is to contribute my skills and creativity to a dynamic team, fostering innovation and driving impactful solutions.
 Proficient in a variety of technologies, including Angular, React, .NET, Node.js, Linux, and Bootstrap, I bring a well-rounded skillset to the table.
 I thrive in collaborative environments and am excited to join a high-performing team to make a real difference.

-## Experience

-### Research Analyst
-*Seneca College, Toronto, ON*
-- Translated complex data and research outcomes into actionable formats for clients.
-- Collaborated with cross-functional teams to enhance existing systems.
-- Optimized SQL database queries, boosting search efficiency by 15%.

-### Office Assistant - IT Department
-*Attock Piling, Dubai, U.A.E*
-- Assisted in day-to-day IT operations, including system maintenance and troubleshooting.
-- Managed O365/M365 environments, resolving issues and providing comprehensive assistance.

 ## Projects